-Before I give you all the details on my Easter table, I want to tell you that I’m joining a wonderful group of bloggers for an Easter Tablescape Blog Hop!
-This blog hop is hosted by the talented Chloe of Celebrate and Decorate and her table is the first stop on the tour.
+Before I give you all the details on my simple Easter table, I want to tell you that I’m joining a wonderful group of bloggers for an Easter Tablescape Blog Hop!
+This Easter blog hop is hosted by the talented Chloe of Celebrate and Decorate and her lovely table is the first stop on the tour.
 Please also be sure to visit the links at the end of this post for tons of Easter tablescape ideas from 25 bloggers!

 If you are just arriving from Design Morsels – Welcome!
 Isn’t Andrea’s table beautiful?
 I love what she did with her napkins!